The main methods to keep dogs out of garden areas are training and dog repellents. These come in natural and artificial forms.

 Barriers and Dog Repellents

-We mentioned raised flower beds earlier.
+We mentioned raised flower beds earlier to keep dogs out of garden areas.
 These may deter dogs from straying onto your plants, and they can help you train your young dog to respect the flowers when you are in the garden together, but they are not dog proof.

 Raised beds are not going to stop a determined digger from mounting an attack on your roses.
-So, how do you keep dogs out of garden?
+So, how do you keep dogs out of gardenareas?

 I’ve seen mulching with rose pruning suggested, but I would worry about dogs getting thorns in their pads.
 A better alternative is pinecones, especially if those are abundant in your area.

-Protecting your plants with permanent barriers is likely to be an unappealing option.
+Protecting your plants with permanent barriers is likely to be an unappealing option to keep dogs out of garden areas.
 Both because it is hard to build attractive barriers around flower beds that are actually dog proof and because it is a lot of work.